When do you measure impact?

 Step 5: Data analysis and interpretation

 Start by describing what you see in your data.
 What can you infer from the data?
 You can analyze your data using data analysis tools.
 For qualitative data, it is important to bundle the themes, connections, and key information in your data.
-You should ask yourself questions like:
+You should ask yourself questions such as:

-• What do the data tell us about the research questions, indicators, and outcomes we have identified?
+• What do the data tell us about the research questions, indicators, and outcomes we identified?

 • What does this mean for what we already knew or assumed?